Isuzu 117 Coupé

 The Isuzu 117 Coupé is a compact Gran Turismo type 2-door fastback coupé which was produced by the Japanese automobile manufacturer Isuzu between 1968 and 1981.
-117 was a codename for a common development program of Isuzu mid-size cars, involving a coupé, sedan and station wagon.
-The latter two eventually became the Isuzu Florian, but the coupe kept the original name, and both models shared mechanicals, including the complete FR layout chassis with recirculating ball steering.
+117 was the codename for a common development program of Isuzu mid-size cars, involving a coupé, sedan, and station wagon.
+The latter two eventually became the Isuzu Florian, but the coupé kept the original name.
+The two ranges shared mechanicals, including the complete FR layout chassis with recirculating ball steering.

 The 117 Coupé was styled by the famous Giorgetto Giugiaro, being one of the first Japanese cars designed by an Italian stylist.
 It was among the first Japanese cars with a DOHC engine, and the first with electronic fuel injection.
 The 117 can be regarded as the world's first sports car to be available with a diesel engine.
 It was quite an exclusive vehicle during its lifetime, and is a rare collectible now, but thanks to its unusually long lifecycle, Isuzu manufactured 86,192 units.
 The 117 Coupé was replaced by the Isuzu Piazza in the Isuzu lineup.

 Early years

 The 117 Coupé was debuted as a prototype at the 1966 Geneva Motor Show, and was later shown at the Tokyo Motor Show the same year.
-In 1968, Isuzu started preliminary small-scale production of 117 Coupés, which were effectively handmade in amounts rarely exceeding 50 a month.
+In December 1968, Isuzu started preliminary small-scale production of 117 Coupés, which were effectively handmade in amounts rarely exceeding 50 a month.
 Its marketing approach was similar to the Nissan Silvia, produced around the same time, followed later by the Toyota 2000GT.
 As the Japanese auto industry began to experience a significant amount of sales, Isuzu also realized they needed an exotic car to draw buyers into showrooms that would then drive sales of more affordable products, like the Isuzu Bellett.
 Influenced by Japanese special significance cultural traditions, senior management saw the company as a "premiere" limited production manufacturer and was the only company that didn't offer a kei car while most Japanese manufacturers did.

 The first engine available was a 1.6 L DOHC inline-four, and in 1970, an electronic fuel injection unit from Bosch debuted, using the D-Jetronic system.
 The model fitted with fuel injection was named the EC (for "electronic control").
+A twin-carb 1.8-litre SOHC version was added in November 1970.

 The car came with a long list of standard equipment (including leather seats, dashboard trim made of Taiwanese camphor laurel wood, and headrests) and was very expensive for Japanese standards.
-This concerned also the less luxurious 1800N version added in 1971, powered by a simpler 1.8 L SOHC carbureted engine.
+This concerned also the less luxurious 1800N version added in 1971, powered by a single-carb version of the 1.8-litre single-cam engine.
+In total, 2,458 examples of the early, handbuilt series were made from December 1968 until late 1972.